Top Public Policy Issues Facing Governing Boards in 2023–2024

 Despite the political divide in Congress, some measures related to affordability and accountability may attract bipartisan support, including an excise tax on and further scrutiny of the returns of billion-dollar endowments.
 Other areas where the government may demand greater accountability or impose new regulations are:

-• Gainful employment.
-The Biden Administration is reestablishing the Obama Administration’s gainful employment rule for programs at career colleges and certificate programs at all other higher education institutions.
+- Gainful employment.
+The Biden administration reestablished the Obama administration’s gainful employment rule for programs at career colleges and certificate programs at all other higher education institutions.
 It is also seeking to make student aid eligibility dependent on whether those who complete such programs earn as much as high school graduates.
+The Department of Education extended the compliance deadline from July 31 to October 1 for institutions to report program-level data.

-• Student outcomes.
-Both the federal government and state governments are requiring higher education institutions to provide more information about the tuition they charge as well as their students’ job prospects, post-college incomes, and other measure of student success.
+- Student outcomes.
+Both the federal government and state governments are requiring higher education institutions to provide more information about the tuition they charge as well as their students’ job prospects, post-college incomes, and other measures of student success.
+The U.S. Department of Education has finalized its “fair value transparency” rules that would report whether programs not covered by the gainful employment rule, including four-year degree programs, fail the gainful employment regulations metrics and require certificate and graduate program students to acknowledge this status.
+The Department of Education extended the compliance date of this rule to early October.

 Judicial Rulings

-A number of cases that could significantly impact colleges are on the dockets of not only a newly conservative-leaning Supreme Court but also various appellate and state courts, including the following:
+A number of cases that could significantly impact colleges are on the dockets of not only a conservative-leaning Supreme Court but also various appellate and state courts, including the following:

-Political Intrusion
+Political Influence

 Federal and State Funding